zero-to-mastery/start-here-guidelines/README.md

 ## A Guide to Get Started (used to be the 4 step guide)

-1. Check out [Andrei's videos on github](https://www.youtube.com/watch?v=JN63v_czZqI) if you haven't watched it already.
+1. Check out [Andrei's video on GitHub](https://www.youtube.com/watch?v=JN63v_czZqI) if you haven't watched it already.

-2. On the [GitHub page for this repository](https://github.com/zero-to-mastery/start-here-guidelines), click on the button "Fork."
+2. On the [GitHub page for this repository](https://github.com/zero-to-mastery/start-here-guidelines), click on the button "Fork".

    ![fork image](https://upload.wikimedia.org/wikipedia/commons/3/38/GitHub_Fork_Button.png)